sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/ShuHaRi.md

 ## Examples

+### Shu Ha Ri in Software Development

-* **Software Development:** A junior developer learns by following coding standards and best practices (Shu), starts to explore new frameworks and methodologies and apply them when relevant (Ha).
+A junior developer learns by following coding standards and best practices (Shu), starts to explore new frameworks and methodologies and apply them when relevant (Ha).
 Eventually they develop an understanding that allows them to come up with solutions to tricky problems intuitively (Ri).

+### Daniel LaRusso's Martial Journey

+__"The Karate Kid"__ (1984) follows the journey of Daniel LaRusso, a teenager who moves to a new town and becomes the target of bullying by a group of boys trained in martial arts.
+Seeking to defend himself, Daniel meets Mr. Miyagi, a skilled but humble martial artist who agrees to teach him karate.
+Through unconventional training methods, Daniel learns more than just self-defense—he discovers discipline, respect, and the importance of inner balance.

+In the beginning, Daniel knows nothing about karate and is eager to learn.
+Under Mr. Miyagi’s guidance, he starts with the basics.
+However, the lessons are unconventional: he is told to perform menial tasks like waxing cars (__"wax on, wax off"__), painting fences, and sanding floors.
+Though frustrated, Daniel obeys and follows these instructions diligently, unaware that these tasks are training his muscles and mind in the fundamental movements of karate.
+At this stage, Daniel is in the **Shu** phase, where he is learning by strict adherence to Mr. Miyagi’s teachings without deviation.

+As Daniel progresses, he begins to understand the principles behind Mr. Miyagi’s teachings.
+He learns to apply the techniques he has mastered in various situations, both in practice and in real confrontations.
+Daniel starts to adapt his training to suit the challenges he faces, such as in the karate tournament where he employs his skills to outsmart and defeat opponents.
+He is no longer just mimicking Mr. Miyagi but is beginning to think for himself, applying and modifying the techniques to fit his needs.
+This marks his transition into the **Ha** phase, where he starts to digress from strict tradition and innovate based on his understanding.

+Although Daniel makes significant progress throughout the films, he does not fully reach the Ri stage.
+The **Ri** stage is where a practitioner transcends formal teachings and acts instinctively, with techniques flowing naturally and effortlessly.
+While Daniel becomes a competent and confident martial artist, he is still on the path to mastery, learning and evolving with each challenge he faces.
+His journey toward Ri continues, as he has yet to internalize the techniques to the point where they become second nature and he operates purely on instinct.